Providers

 { models: { providers: { litellm: { baseUrl: "http://localhost:4000", apiKey: "${LITELLM_API_KEY}", }, }, }, agents: { defaults: { imageGenerationModel: { primary: "litellm/gpt-image-2", timeoutMs: 180_000, }, }, },}

-Loopback LiteLLM URLs such as http://localhost:4000 work without a global private-network override.
-For a LAN-hosted proxy, set models.providers.litellm.request.allowPrivateNetwork: true because the API key will be sent to the configured proxy host.
+Loopback LiteLLM URLs (http://localhost:4000, 127.0.0.1, ::1, host.docker.internal) work without a global private-network override.
+For a LAN-hosted proxy, set models.providers.litellm.request.allowPrivateNetwork: true because the API key is sent to that host.

 Virtual keys